laubryan/LightWaveObjectViewer/README.md

 As I mentioned, the tool needs a bit of work.
 Some improvements I'd like to make next:

 - Handle n-sided polygons.
-- Apply LightWave surface attributes (e.g. color, reflectivity, etc).
+- Apply LightWave surface attributes (e.g. color, reflectivity, etc) and improve the shader.
 - Allow user to interact with view.
 - Additional UI to tweak the display.
+- Some code refactoring.

 ## License